Text Segmentation is something a search engine needs to Do Well

 5) Another approach would be to consider the appearances of those results in some or all of multiple indexes for the search engine (if the search engine is using multiple indexes).

 6) Or query logs could be searched for the different segmented results, with the frequency at which they appeared noted.

-7) Spell checking could be done on the different segments, with frequency searches performed on the original, and on a spell checked version.
-For example, if a segmented result is “basebal game” and the spelling-corrected result is “baseball game”, a frequency search can be performed for both of these results.
+7) Spell checking could be done on the different segments, with frequency searches performed on the original, and a spell-checked version.
+For example, if a segmented result is “baseball game” and the spelling-corrected result is “baseball game”, a frequency search can be performed for both of these results.

-8) The result with the highest frequency of ocurrence (in articles retrieved, or matching search queries from log files) might be chosen as the best choice.
+8) The result with the highest frequency of occurrence (in articles retrieved, or matching search queries from log files) might be chosen as the best choice.

-- PageRank of the articles that contain each of the segmented results, so that they are weighed differently.
+- PageRank of the articles that contain each of the segmented results, so that they are weighted differently.

 - Number of times a segmented result occurs in an article, and;

 - The location of the segmented results in those articles.